 Skip to main content

 Sigilix limits review volume to keep shared infrastructure stable.
-This page covers the window, the per-tier caps, and what happens at the limit.
+This page covers the window mechanics, burst behavior, and what happens at the limit.

 What counts as a “review”